kopia/kopia/site/content/docs/Repositories/_index.md

 $ kopia repository create gcs --credentials-file="/path/to/your/credentials/file.json" --bucket kopia-test-123
 ```

-There are also various other options (such as object locking and [actions](../docs/advanced/actions/)) you can change or enable -- see the [help docs](../reference/command-line/common/repository-create-gcs/) for more information.
+There are also various other options (such as [actions](../advanced/actions/)) you can change or enable -- see the [help docs](../reference/command-line/common/repository-create-gcs/) for more information.

 You will be asked to enter the repository password that you want.
-Remember, this [password is used to encrypt your data](../docs/faqs/#how-do-i-enable-encryption), so make sure it is a secure password!
+Remember, this [password is used to encrypt your data](../faqs/#how-do-i-enable-encryption), so make sure it is a secure password!

 ***Method #3: Enabling Amazon S3 Interoperability in Google Cloud Storage